General

 Chile is a vast and varied country in which you’re just as likely to find arid deserts as snow-topped mountain ranges.
 It is one of the safest, least corruptible, and economically-advanced countries in Latin America that also offers high-quality education for a much more affordable price than equivalent institutions in Europe, the USA, and Asia.
-Despite being one of the smallest nations in South America in terms of population, it regularly outperforms its neighbors when it comes to higher education – evidenced in the fact that two of the top 10 universities in the most recent QS Latin America University Rankings hail from Chile.
+Despite being one of the smallest nations in Latin America in terms of population, it regularly outperforms its neighbors when it comes to higher education – evidenced in the fact that two of the top 10 universities in the most recent QS Latin America University Rankings hail from Chile.

 The majority of Chile’s universities and business schools can be found in its capital, Santiago, where around 40% of the total Chilean population resides.
 It is the economic driver of the country, not only attracting students from the rest of the continent but also from the USA and Europe.
 With tuition fees increasing more and more in many parts of the world, joining the growing number of international students in this emerging higher education hotspot could be the best decision you ever make.